-2) The Forks National Historic Site has several binders of topical images:
+2) The Forks National Historic Site - several binders of topical images:

 (n.d.)
 A Portfolio of Historic Illustrations Relating to The Forks, The Junction of the Red and Assiniboine Rivers to 1920.
 Prepared for The Forks Renewal Corporation, Winnipeg, Manitoba.
 Photocopies of photographs (300pp.)

-4) Quaternary Consultants Ltd. has a large number of slides of artifacts and field excavations from Cultural Resource Management recoveries as well as the Public Archaeology Program at The Forks.
+4) Quaternary Consultants Ltd. - a large number of slides of artifacts and field excavations from Cultural Resource Management recoveries as well as the Public Archaeology Program at The Forks.